pmcxs/pptx-image-updater/readme.md

 The concept of this tool is very simple:

-- you have a PPTX which includes images which you want to update from a certain source.
-For example, suppose you have an image that represents a calendar that gets updated quite often and you have to manually update it on the PPTX each time you're presenting it
+- you have a PPTX which includes images which you want to update from a certain source

-- each image that you want to have automatically updated should include an hyperlink to the relevant source
+- each image that you want to have automatically updated should include a hyperlink to the relevant source

 - then just run the tool like: